John Smeaton (born 1976): Tribute website and media attention

 Smeaton was also the subject of a front-page article in The Wall Street Journal.

-In the weeks after the attack, Smeaton made a variety of public appearances and interviews including appearing on the pitch at Ibrox Stadium in front of his boyhood heroes before a Rangers home game. and meeting Prime Minister Gordon Brown at 10 Downing Street.
+In the weeks after the attack, Smeaton made a variety of public appearances and interviews including appearing on the pitch at Ibrox Stadium before a Rangers home game. and meeting Prime Minister Gordon Brown at 10 Downing Street.
 He also appeared at the Edinburgh Festival Fringe.

-In September 2007, he started writing a column for the Scottish edition of The Sun newspaper every Thursday, called 'The Column That Sets Aboot Ye'.

 He was invited to appear at the World Trade Center ground zero for the sixth anniversary of the September 11, 2001 attacks.
 He also appeared on Richard & Judy.

-On 12 September 2007, he received an official audience with New York City Mayor Michael R. Bloomberg at New York City Hall.
-On 24 September 2007 he attended the Labour Party Conference and his exploits were referred to by Gordon Brown in his speech.
-He received a standing ovation from the crowd.

 Smeaton revealed in an October 2007 interview with Loaded magazine journalist Jeff Maysh that he feared "a jihad or a fatwa being issued" against him, but added, "that would just be fate.
 I can't stop a bloke with an AK47.
 One thing is for certain, they'll have to kill me.
 They'll never take me alive."
-In the same month, Smeaton and other bystanders who intervened in the Glasgow Airport attack were recognised at the Pride of Britain Awards.